jphong125/stellaapic/Writerside/topics/Startgame.md

 ## Overview
 In order to connect to servers, creates a game session for users.

-After requesting start game with individually notified API URL, API servers will respond accordingly.
+After requesting "Start Game" with individually notified API URL, API servers will respond accordingly.

 Redirect a user to received game session URL to entering to LuckyMonaco system.

 ## API URL

-Requested start game API URL will be notified individually, for security reasons.
+Requested "Start game" API URL will be notified individually, for security reasons.

-## Request for a start game
+## Request for a Start game

-Requesting start game to LuckyMonaco API Servers.
+Requesting "start game" to LuckyMonaco API Servers.

 ### Request parameters